 Where children were overweight or obese according to measured results, their caregivers often did not perceive them to be overweight.
 Twelve percent of caregivers of overweight children and 48.5 percent of caregivers of obese children considered their child was overweight (Table 37).

 A recent pan-European study that included data from 22 European countries indicated 64.1 percent of parents categorised their child’s weight status accurately relative to the WHO growth charts (Salas et al 2021).
-However, parents were more likely to underestimate their child’s weight if the child was overweight (82.3 percent) or obese (93.8 percent).).
+However, parents were more likely to underestimate their child’s weight if the child was overweight (82.3 percent) or obese (93.8 percent).